Skip to content

 3. applies only when a human calls POST /pulsy/action-chats/approve, which dispatches the approved change to pulsead-agents.

-The pending request carries a ~5-minute TTL — approve too late and you get 410.
+The pending request has a default 5-minute TTL, configurable with ACTION_APPROVAL_EXPIRE_MINUTES; approve too late and you get 410.
 The lifecycle is a state machine: pending → approved → executed | failed, plus canceled / edited / expired / superseded.
 So “expired,” “already applied,” and “canceled” are expected outcomes, not bugs.

 ai-api/app/services/pulsy/campaign_mutation_guard.py raises 403 (VIEWER_MUTATION_FORBIDDEN) if a viewer-role member tries to approve a campaign mutation.
 The gated set is MUTATION_TOOL_NAMES; reads (ads_query_*) and report-schedule writes are deliberately excluded, so a viewer can still approve those.